I’ll tell you how eating healthily can save you money

 A healthy diet is made up of a variety of foods with lots of wholegrain carbohydrates, good quality lean protein, essential fats and vitamins and minerals.

-In short, that’s lots of fruit and vegetables, beans and lentils, wholegrains.
-Plus go easy on the meat and foods that are high in fat, salt and sugar.
+In short, that’s lots of fruit and vegetables, beans, lentils and wholegrains; and take it easy on foods that are high in fat, salt and sugar.
 The NHS Eatwell Guide shows you just what a balanced diet looks like.

 With more foods based on wholegrains and less emphasis on meat (or at least smaller portions), it already makes sense that eating healthily can be done on a budget.